MikeJakubik/daily-freebsd-updater/README.md

 # daily_updates bash script</h>

-A simple script to run common updates and maintanance tasks on FreeBSD stable/master for those who like to live on the bleeding edge.
-Great for workstations of lazy devs/users.
+A simple script to run common updates and maintanance tasks on FreeBSD stable or current, for those who like to live on the bleeding edge.
+Great for workstations of lazy devs/users/sysadmins.
 Requires ports-mgmt/portmaster, devel/git, and root rights.

 - Git pulls your configurted src and ports trees.
 - Updates FreeBSD binary pkg db.